williamngan/pts/guide/md/_0800_Sound.md

 This will create an analyzer with 128 bins (more on that later) and default decibel range and smoothing values.
 See [`analyze`](#play-sound) docs for description of the advanced options.

-There are two common ways to analyze sounds.
+There are two common ways to analyze sound data.
 First, we can represent sounds as snapshots of sound waves, which correspond to variations in air pressure over time.
 This is called the time-domain, as it measures amplitudes of the "waves" over time steps.

 To get the time domain data at current time step, call the [`timeDomain`](#play-sound) function.